Big week: non-technical workflow in Slack, CLI 0.2.0, better Task statuses, and more. I'm excited, this was one of our biggest weeks for releases.

 Now you get a notification in Slack about the status of your Tasks.
 Both failure and success outcomes are updated in the Task so you can check them in the CLI, admin UI, or Slack. ▶️ Autorun Tasks Tasks that require no review will automatically run when created.
 You can get the results back from a script with 2 commands now instead of 3.

-🐞 Fixed bug for list Targets and Tasks on older Mac versions 👾 Improved install script with npm config checks and input for key 📚 Simplified Getting Started guide
+🐞 Fixed bug for list Connections and Tasks on older Mac versions 👾 Improved install script with npm config checks and input for key 📚 Simplified Getting Started guide

 Check out all previous releases [here]([[⚙️ Runops Releases]]).
 As always, let us know what you think!
 Any thoughts, comments, critiques, are very welcome.